earlduque/ServiceNow-Developer-Training/Standards/Catalog Items.md

 Request catalogs and their catalog items (forms) are used to describe, support, and request services from service providers.

 ### Catalog Item Style Guide

-- Use the standard style guide to design catalog items.
+- Use your company provided style guide to design catalog items.
-- The catalog request item style guide is maintained on the ServiceNow in knowledge article KB0000991.
-Printed copies are considered drafts.

 ### Request Catalog Style Guide

 This style guide is a set of standards to help the information technology community develop ServiceNow Request Catalog items.

 This style guide follows:
-- Guidelines provided by Strategic Communication which can be found at http://marketingtoolbox.ucdavis.edu
 - The Associated Press (AP) style guide and The Chicago Manual of Style, which UC Davis Strategic Communication follows
 - ServiceNow product documentation

-In addition to the standards listed above, the Information Educational Technology web development team has guidelines that can be referenced on their service page at http://itcatalog.ucdavis.edu/service/web-development.

 #### Audience

 - Staff who have oversight and content management responsibilities for ServiceNow
 - IT community developers who work on ServiceNow modules, applications, and system components utilizing the Item Designer

 #### Purpose

 The Request Catalog is for service offerings.
 Services offerings may include both products and services.

 #### Request Item Writing Tips

 - **Avoid capitalizing every word in a header, question or phrase**.
 The first letter of the first word of variables in a catalog item should be capitalized (i.e. Phone number).
 Capitalize professional titles, organizations, and other proper nouns, but in general, avoid the use of caps.
 - **Avoid the use of acronyms**.
-If an acronym is required, the full name should be written out the first time it is used with its corresponding acronym in parenthesis (i.e. Information and Educational Technology (IET)).
+If an acronym is required, the full name should be written out the first time it is used with its corresponding acronym in parenthesis (i.e. Associated Press (AP)).
 - **Use clear and concise language**.
 For variable questions, typically verbs are not necessary. (i.e. “Requestor’s job title” rather than “Enter the requestor’s job title.”)

 #### General Formatting